 - Adherence to all ATEP Policies and Procedures, see the complete ATEP Student Handbook

-- Under the direct supervision of a Heidelberg University ATEP ACI/CI at an ATEP affiliate clinical site, ATEP students will:
+- Under the direct supervision of a Heidelberg University ATEP Preceptor at an approved ATEP affiliate clinical site, ATEP students will:

 - Complete a minimum of 800 clinical hours in a variety of settings including but not limited to collegiate, high school, rehabilitation, general medical, and other settings as assigned by the Clinical Coordinator.

 - Completion of 75 clinical observation hours as an Athletic Training Candidate as a requirement of the ATEP application.
 NOTE: observation hours do not count toward the required minimum 800 clinical hours required for completion of the ATEP.